rorydbain/rorydbain.github.io/_posts/2019-10-12-flattening-typescript-union-types.markdown

 }
 ```

 Coming to Typescript from a background of using Swift, I found myself rarely using union types.
-I preferred writing things that either used concrete types generics.
+I preferred writing things that either used concrete types or generics.
 However, I recently discovered the `typeof` operator in Typescript and have been loving using it.

 ### Typeof